What trends create opportunities or risks in the European market for natural food additives?

 Indonesia’s Aliet Green makes a good example of an organisation capitalising on this trend.
 Based in Yogyakarta, the women-owned social enterprise has set up supply chains for organic and fair-trade agricultural products.
 It was the first organisation in Indonesia to export organic and fair-trade coconut sugar, which is used as a sugar alternative.
 In 2018, Aliet Green was a finalist at the Sustainability Leadership Award category and its organic coconut sugar was second place in the Sustainable Ingredient Award category at the 2018 Sustainable Food Awards.

 - Connect with distributors that supply to organic food and drink producers.
-See the CBI study on finding buyers in the natural food additives sector.
+See the CBI Study with tips for finding buyers on the European natural food additives market, which contains valuable information and practical tips on finding buyers on the European market.

 - Consider supplying organic ingredients.
 Look at organic farming criteria and organic certification requirements.
 For more information on scientific and technical research on organic farming visit Fibl.

-- Do research on what additives are allowed by organic standards.
+- Research what additives are allowed by organic standards.
 For example, look at the EU organic regulations.
 By using this information, you can target buyers who deal with organic food and beverage manufacturers.

 4. European producers are sourcing locally